Tawfic-AB/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

    - Where n is the number of times the character \ is printed.
    - The diagonal ends with a \n.
    - If n is 0 or less, the function only print a \n.

+8. A C function that prints a square, followed by a new line, using only the _putchar function to print, where size is the size of the square.
+   - If size is 0 or less, the function prints only a new line.
+   - The character # to print the square.